krys2fa/library-manager/README.md

 ### Setup Instruction

-1.Perform git clone and close the repository.
+1.Perform git clone  to the clone  the repository to your local machine.
 2.cd into the directory of the project.
 3.Double click on index.hml to lunch the application in browser